Kimskogfelter/CI-PP5-DRF-Nerdalert/README.md

 8. At the right handside go to Deployment.
 9. Then press the ![picture of the deployment icon on github](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/deployment-icon.jpg) to go to the live website.

-    This project was also deployed to Heroku.com.
+    This project was deployed to Heroku.com.
 The following steps shows how you do it:

 1. Start by creating a account on Herokus website
 2. Then log in to your account and create the app for your website
 3. When the app is created go to the settings tab